iandunn/no-build-tools-no-problems/readme.md

 ### Why

 Build tools are the worst part of modern JavaScript.
 They create a large barrier for new-to-JS devs, and are a recurring pain to set up and use regardless of experience level.
-They break randomly for opaque reasons, and which difficult to diagnose and fix.
+They break randomly for opaque reasons, which are difficult to diagnose and fix.

 They've also been totally unnecessary for years, but we're still stuck with ["complexity stockholm syndrome"](https://www.pika.dev/blog/pika-web-a-future-without-webpack).